-- Recipe: The Easiest Ricotta Cheese from Cultures for Health
+- Recipe: Homemade Ricotta Cheese from She Loves Biscotti

-- Recipe: Goat’s Milk Ricotta Cheese from Cultures for Health
+- Recipe: Goat’s Milk Ricotta Cheese from Honest Cooking

 How to Make Cottage Cheese

-This recipe should result in drier curds, but cream can be added to the final product for creamier cottage cheese.
+This homemade cheese recipe should result in drier curds, but you can also add cream to the final product for a creamy cheese.

-- Recipe: Cottage Cheese from Cultures for Health
+- Recipe: Quick Cottage Cheese from The Food Network

 How to Make Paneer Cheese

 Can’t decide between ricotta and cottage?
-Try this paneer recipe courtesy from Summer Yule, a Connecticut-based dietician and recipe developer at SummerYule.com.
+Try this paneer recipe, courtesy of Summer Yule, a Connecticut-based dietician and recipe developer at SummerYule.com.

 - Recipe: Paneer from SummerYule.com

 Homemade feta is a crumbly, salty, white, soft cheese traditionally made from goat’s milk.
 However, you can also use cow’s milk.